Genevieve

 Genevieve in Literature

 Genevieve has been featured in several works of literature.
-In the American soap opera, The Young and the Restless, Genevieve Atkinson is a character who is known for her scheming ways.
+In the American soap opera, The Young & the Restless, Genevieve Atkinson is a character who is known for her scheming ways.
 In Ray Bradbury’s The Martian Chronicles, Genevieve Selsor is a character who is part of the first wave of settlers on Mars.
 In Les Parapluies de Cherbourg, Genevieve Emery is the main character who falls in love with a yang man named Guy.

-Genevieve in Film and Television
+Genevieve in Film & Television

-Symbolism and Meaning
+Symbolism & Meaning

 Kin